ulixee/hero/website/docs/BasicInterfaces/Tab.md

 ## Constructor

-A default tab is provided in each SecretAgent instance.
+A default tab is provided in each Agent instance.
 Navigate by using the [secretAgent.goto](./secret-agent#goto) method.

-When a new window is "popped up" (ie, `<a href="/new-place" target="_blank"`), a tab will automatically be associated with the SecretAgent instance.
+When a new window is "popped up" (ie, `<a href="/new-place" target="_blank"`), a tab will automatically be associated with the Agent instance.
 These can be discovered using the [secretAgent.tabs](./secret-agent#tabs) method, or waiting with [secretAgent.waitForNewTab()](./secret-agent#wait-for-new-tab).

 ## Properties